 Geography, Environment, & Weather

-Much of Albania is comprised of hills and mountains, with several mountain ranges, such as the Albanian Alps, the Sharr Mountains, the Pindus Mountains, and the Ceraunian Mountains running down the length of the country.
+Much of Albania is comprised of hills and mountains, with several mountain ranges, such as the Albanian Alps, the Sharr Mountains, the Accursed Mountains, the Pindus and the Ceraunian Mountains running down the length of the country from Northern Albania.
 Numerous rivers run through the country, the longest of which is the Drin, which flows for 285 kilometres.
 Despite being a relatively small country, Albania is home to a diverse array of wildlife, with 799 protected areas in Albania.

 Albania experiences variations in climate, depending on the region – the coastal areas tend to experience hot summers and cool winters, while the mountainous areas feature short, mild summers and cold winters.
 Depending on when and where you intend to travel, check the weather reports and dress accordingly.